blacklightpy/vaultofknowledge/Connection of Semitic and Aryan religions.md

 - Aryan religion (Vikings, Celtics, Greeks, Slavs, Vedic, Avestan Religion)
 - Dravidian Folk Religion (Kerala, Tamil Nadu)
 - The Israelites speaking people had a specific religion, which we currently call Yahwism
-- Some of the Proto-Indo-Europeans, the Proto-Indo-Iranians had a religion based on the Avestan tales
+- Some of the Proto-Indo-Europeans, the Proto-Indo-Iranians had a religion based
 - Some of them went to India and were called Indo-Aryans, while the others were called Indo-Iranians, also known as Persians.
 - The Persians started a religion known as Zoroastrianism, which was the opposite of the Vedic religion.
+- The Vedic Religion combined with Dravidian folk religion to form Hinduism.
-- The Israelites got exiled by the Neo-Babylonian empire, and the Persian Sassanid Empire helped them recover their lands, and also influenced their religion during the Second Temple period.
+- The Israelites got exiled by the Neo-Babylonian empire, and the Persian Sassanid Empire helped them recover their lands, called it the province of Yehud Medinata, and also influenced their religion during the Second Temple period.
-- They were known as Jews because of their kingdom of Judah, which survived after the Neo-Assyrian c
 - This new influence included the concept of heaven and hell (before which Jews only knew about returning to dust), the concept of end times and the return of a Messiah, strong monotheism and hatred of idols.
+- They were known as Jews because of their kingdom of Judah, or Yehud
-- Christianity developed in Roman Empire as a derivative of the Jewish religion
+- Christianity developed in Roman Empire as a derivative of the Jewish religion according to the teachings of Jesus Christ
-- Islam developed in Arabia as a derivation of the Jewish religion
+- Islam developed in Arabia as a derivation of the Jewish religion, according to the teachings of Jesus Christ and the teachings of Mohammed